 The IoT module decision tree: selecting the right IoT module for any use case

-At the beginning of IoT solution design, careful consideration must be given to determine the necessary features and potential world regions where the solution will be.
+At the beginning of the IoT solution design, careful consideration must be given to determine the necessary features and potential world regions where the solution will be.
 Features must be matched with a price point that makes sense for the business case.

 - However, the decision becomes more complex when you intend to introduce a product in one region and expand to other world regions over time.
-In some cases, like with large global track and trace solutions, a multi mode module that operates on all cellular networks – 2G, 3G, 4G and LTE advanced - might cost more initially; however, it simplifies solution design and logistics which lowers total cost of ownership in the end.
+In some cases, like with large global track and trace solutions, a multi-mode module that operates on all cellular networks – 2G, 3G, 4G and LTE advanced - could be needed.
+It might cost more initially; however, it simplifies solution design and logistics, which lowers the total cost of ownership in the end.

 IoT modules and connectivity, the heart of the IoT ecosystem

-Pervasive wireless networks, a wide variety of reliable, secure IoT modules and terminals and flexible eSIM and On Demand Connectivity solutions are the key components necessary to connect IoT solutions - the first step in realizing the technology's limitless opportunities.
+Pervasive wireless networks, a wide variety of reliable, secure IoT modules and terminals and flexible eSIM and On-Demand Connectivity solutions are the key components necessary to connect IoT solutions - the first step in realizing the technology's limitless opportunities.